coder0856/HTDIDUN/README.md

 ## Acknowledgement

-Our works is built on the codes of [PRL](https://github.com/Guaishou74851/PRL).
+Our work is built on the codes of [PRL](https://github.com/Guaishou74851/PRL).
 Thanks for their sharing.